HoneyHoneyTeam/ESP32-Marauder-5G-Apex-5-Module---For-Flipper-Zero/README.md

 ![Alt text](Assets/images/In.Comparison.V1.V2.compressed.jpg)

 > [!NOTE]
-> Added a new section, "Written Guide for firmware upgrading via MicroSD card."
-Also, Performed general housekeeping across several chapters to improve readability, organization, and overall clarity. - 08 July 2026.
+> - Added a new section, **Written Guide for firmware upgrading via MicroSD card.** Also, Performed general housekeeping across several chapters to improve readability, organization, and overall clarity. - 08 July 2026.
 >
 > - Batch 2 units are now available.
 More Detail please check the in comparison chart - 12.April.2026 update.
 >